Three Types of Employee Termination

 Involuntary Termination

-• The company is purchased by another organization moves headquarters.
+• The company is purchased by another organization or moves headquarters

-Otherwise, know that your supervisor may provide coaching to help you make necessary and beneficial changes.
-You may receive a Performance Improvement Plan (PIP).
-It outlines the improvements you need to make, documents your response and demonstrates that your employer has made every possible attempt to keep you in their employment.
+Your supervisor may provide coaching or a Performance Improvement Plan (PIP) that outlines the improvements you need to make, documents your response, and shows the employer attempted to help you remain in their employment.

 Mutual Termination